 Remember that sustainability is much more than just environmental sustainability.
-See Millenium Development Goals or MDG's.
-Please include at least a short paragraph about each of these goals in your paper.
+See the United Nations Sustainable Development Goals or SDGs.
+Please include at least a short paragraph about each of these 17 goals in your report.

-Report: Due on September 30, 2016 (by 11:59 p.m.).
+Report: Due on October 1, 2023 (by 11:59 p.m.).
 Students are required to type a report detailing the facilities that we toured in this course as well as any discussions along the way.
 The report should include technical data (Google as needed) as well as the basic philosophies behind the construction of each facility.
-Please include individual paragraphs on each of the MDG’s and a discussion of the future of coal as we discussed on the bus (see "Coal" link on the course website to refresh your memory).
+Please include individual paragraphs on each of the 17 SDGs and a discussion of the future of coal as we discussed on the bus (see "Coal" link on the course website to refresh your memory).
 You can get creative and include any information that you feel is helpful.
 I'm also interested in your thoughts and ideas for the future of a sustainable world if you decide to include them.
 You can also include your thoughts and opinions for each stop (positive or negative).
-The report should be at least five pages long, double-spaced, 12-point font (any normal looking font).
-The reports can be longer than five pages if needed.
+The report should be at least seven pages long, double-spaced, 12-point font (any normal looking font).
+The reports can be longer than seven pages if needed.
+Don't be afraid to write as much as necessary to meet all of the requirements.
 Reports should be e-mailed as an attachment to:

 The course website has other links that may be helpful.